 I rarely feel the boredom during these micro episodes of “nothing to do” because I don’t have to.
 That doesn’t mean I’m not bored.
 I’ve just found something to avoid it.

-Like you, I have a lot on my calendar.
+I have a full calendar.
 To admit to being bored sounds ridiculous.
 I wondered during that short errand run, how is it possible to be both busy and bored?

-Boredom is a normal part of life, it’s just that today we rarely have to acknowledge it.
+But we rarely have to consider what to do about boredom because there’s always “entertainment” available.
 For example, working on a project you’re not enthused about?
-There’s certainly a tasty treat in the break room that’s more exciting than that spreadsheet or report.
+There’s got to be a tasty treat in the break room that’s more exciting than that spreadsheet or report.
 Or, a quick look at your phone will do the trick.
-Another hit of dopamine and you’re off to the races!
+Another dopamine surge and you’re scrolling instead of working.
+At least you’re not bored…

 I regularly coach clients around experiencing boredom without distracting from it.
 Eating, drinking, going online…these are all quick, easy boredom fixes that can have negative consequences.
 And the thing is, we don’t necessarily recognize it.
 Meaning, we don’t realize what we’re missing.